 2) Tell me about writing the book e.g. where did the idea come from / how long did it take / what did you learn along the way?

 The idea arose from a Call of Cthulhu RPG campaign that I ran for several years in the 1990s.
-The characters were initially those of my friends in that game.
-In the books, however, only the names and occupations of the protagonists resemble the game sessions.
-The stories are completely different.
+Initially, the characters were those of my friends in that game.
+However, in the books, only the names and occupations of the protagonists resemble the game sessions.
+Other than that, the stories are completely different.

 3) Tell me about your publishing journey step by step – what happened once the book was finished?

 After I finished writing, I sent it to an editor for proofreading.
-I then formatted and published the book through Createspace.
+I then formatted and published the book through Createspace (now Amazon KDP).
 The process was very simple, and even creating the Kindle version was easy.

 4) Who or what has helped you the most in becoming a published author?